hsc-research/tutorial_genus/README.md

 > How to read this image: Power consumptions has 3 components: Leakage (or static), Internal, and Switching.
 Internal and switching are dynamic in nature, meaning that this is power consumed when the circuit is actively computing.
 In other words, the power consumption here depends on the inputs of the circuit.
 Internal power is the power consumed by the standard cells themselves.
 Switching power is related to capacitance charge/discharge of the wires that connect the cells together.
 Power consumption can come from many components of the circuit, including memories, flip-flops, latches, logic, black boxes, clock distribution, pads, and pm.
 Because we are not doing physical synthesis, we only have a few of those.

 Most of the time we will be interested in checking area, timing, power, so go ahead and remove the comments at the end of script.
 This way we will always get the values reported any time we run it.

+Did you get the same values for area/power/timing as shown here?
+If so, let's move on!

+## Task 4 - Input delay
+Now that we have a reference script and we know how to report on the characteristics of a circuit, let's try some more advanced commands and options.
+The first thing we are going to do is revise our clock specification.
+We have, so far, defined a clock:
+`create_clock -name "clk" -period 1000 [get_ports clk]`
+This is hardly sufficient.
+It works well for paths that are reg-to-reg since they are bound by clock on the arrival and destinations ends.
+But it does not say anything about input to reg paths and output to reg paths.
+By default, the tool cannot assume anything about these paths.
+You, the designer, have to tell the tool the behavior that you want.
+In most cases, specially when doing synthesis of a block that is part of a larger chip, all inputs are synchronous to the clock.
+That means that whatever other logic there is that is generating inputs for your block, it also works on the same clock domain.
+In order to achieve this behavior, we are going to use the `set_input_delay` command like this:
+`set_input_delay -clock clk 1 [all_inputs]`